snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 [deploy]
 	release_command = "target/release/migrate"
 ```
-### Drawbacks
-Unlike some other providers, fly lacks a structured logging system so you will have to output simple line logs or export your logs to another service.

 ## Render
 [Render](https://render.com/) is another platform as a service that allows you to either link your repository and use the rust runtime or deploy a Docker image.
 The runtime requires a build command, `cargo build --release` and a start command `cargo run --release`.